hydrusnetwork/hydrus/docs/developer_api.md

 Size is in bytes.
 Duration is in milliseconds, and may be an int or a float.

-file_services stores which file services the file is <i>current</i>ly in and _deleted_ from.
+`file_services` stores which file services the file is <i>current</i>ly in and _deleted_ from.
 The entries are by the service key, same as for tags later on.
 In rare cases, the timestamps may be `null`, if they are unknown (e.g. a `time_deleted` for the file deleted before this information was tracked).
 The `time_modified` can also be null.
 Time modified is just the filesystem modified time for now, but it will evolve into more complicated storage in future with multiple locations (website post times) that'll be aggregated to a sensible value in UI.

+`ipfs_multihashes` stores the ipfs service key to any known multihash for the file.

 The `service_names_to_statuses_to_tags and service_keys_to_statuses_to_tags` structures are similar to the `/add_tags/add_tags` scheme, excepting that the status numbers are: